+Shared driveways are encouraged where they reduce the interruption of curb cuts and allow for more landscape treatment.
+Permits shall be issued subject to the requirements of 6.2.6 Common Driveway.

-must have interior islands, median islands, and perimeter islands that conform with the following requirements
+Parking Lots with 10 or more parking spaces must have interior islands, median islands, and perimeter islands that conform with the following requirements:

 Interior Islands.
 An interior landscape island must be provided every 10 parking spaces and at the end of every parking row.
 Intervals may only be modified to preserve existing trees.
 Interior islands must be distributed evenly throughout the parking area.
 An interior landscape island abutting a single row of parking spaces must be a minimum of 8 feet in width and 150 square feet in area (measured inside the curb).
 The island must include 1 tree with a minimum caliper of 2½ inches.
 An interior landscape island abutting a double row of parking spaces must be a minimum of 8 feet in width and 300 square feet in area (measured inside the curb).
 This island must include 2 trees with a minimum caliper of 2½ inches.